aaron-grau/curic/react/projects/pokedex/README.md

 Notice that the `entry` key in `webpack.config.js` expects a file called `./frontend/pokedex.jsx` to exist.

-  + Make the `frontend` folder in the root of your project
+  * Make the `frontend` folder in the root directory of your project.
-  + Add an entry file called `pokedex.jsx` - this is going to be the starting point for the rest of your app
+  * Add an entry file called `pokedex.jsx` - this is going to be the starting point for the rest of your app.
-  + `import` both the `react` and `react-dom` packages
+  * `import` both the `react` and `react-dom` packages.
-  + Add an event listener for `DOMContentLoaded`.
+  * Add an event listener for `DOMContentLoaded`.
-  + In the callback to this listener, try rendering a simple stateless React component to test everything we've written so far
+  * In the callback to this listener, try rendering a simple stateless React component to test everything we've written so far.
-  + Don't forget to run `webpack --watch` to generate your `bundle.js`.
+  * Don't forget to run `webpack --watch` to generate your `bundle.js`.

 Your entry file might look something like the following:
   ```js